plumehub/docs/README.md

 You can download files by
  - clicking on the name and then on the http server link
- - using some wget command :
+ - using some wget commands :

 ```bash
 wget https://ige-meom-opendap.univ-grenoble-alpes.fr/thredds/fileServer/meomopendap/extract/PLUME/README.txt